andrewplus/epic-mickey-docs/configuration-files.md

 ## Config file hierarchy
 Thanks to Config.ini's comments and various testing we can get a good idea of the general order of precedence.
 It appears to be as follows, from highest precedence to lowest: `cmdline.txt -> ConfigOverride.ini -> ConfigFiles.ini -> default in-game values (MickeyF213923.213924.rel -> boot.dol)`

 Config.ini is an older version of ConfigFiles.ini that doesn't make any changes to the game.

+LaunchOptions.txt is a file used to create new config options before the developers built the game.
+Since it was read by the compiler and not the game itself, editing the file does not affect anything.

-It's unknown where cmdOptions.txt and LaunchOptions.txt fit into this.
+It is unknown where cmdOptions.txt fits into the hierarchy.

 ## Main config files